mviereck/x11docker/README.md

 ### Deinstallation
 You can remove x11docker with `x11docker --remove`.
 That will remove the [files listed above](#installation-options). x11docker will **not** remove:
- - Files and folders for persitant data storgage with option `--home`.
+ - Files and folders for persistant data storage with option `--home`.
 These are:
    - `~/.local/share/x11docker` where persistant data is stored.
    - Softlink `~/x11docker` that points there.
  - Folders you might have created yourself for x11docker: